kevin-li-195/stochastic/README.md

 stat-sampling
 =====

-Haskell library for monadic composition of probabilistic functions and sampling from them.
+Haskell library for monadic composition of probabilistic functions and construction of stochastic processes.

+Resulting computations can then be run to generate data.

-BLog [post](http://kevinl.io/posts/2016-08-17-sampling-monad.html) has some background info (work in progress).
+BLog [post](http://kevinl.io/posts/2016-08-17-sampling-monad.html) has some along with examples.
+(work in progress).

 TODO